 - genetic (inherited) conditions, although these are rare

-Some studies have shown that lifestyle factors during pregnancy and early motherhood may affect your child’s weight, such as smoking and breastfeeding.
+Some studies have shown that your lifestyle when you’re pregnant and in early motherhood may affect your child’s weight.
+For example, smoking is linked with obesity in later life while breastfeeding may reduce the chance of obesity.
 For more information, see our frequently asked questions.

-If you’re obese, then your children are more likely to be obese.
+If you’re obese, your children are also more likely to be obese.
 This may happen because you share the same eating or activity habits, or a combination of both.

 If your child is overweight or obese, he or she is more likely to develop serious health problems in the future.
-Sometimes, early damage can be done and may develop while he or she is still a child, such as development problems in their feet.
+Sometimes, damage happens early while he or she is still a child, such as the development of flat feet, which can make walking painful.

 - high blood pressure

-- cardiovascular diseases such as heart disease and stroke
+- cardiovascular diseases, such as coronary heart disease and stroke

 - type 2 diabetes

-- some cancers, including endometrial, breast and bowel cancer
+- some cancers, including bowel and pancreatic cancer

 - sleep apnoea

 Obesity can also affect your child’s emotional and mental health.
-He or she may have low confidence or self-esteem, which may lead to depression.
+Your child may have low confidence or self-esteem, which may lead to depression.
 Being obese can also lead to eating disorders, such as bulimia.

-Obesity in children is caused by many different things, some of which are difficult to change.
-For example, there is a greater choice of food available in our shops, and computers and television play a bigger part in many people’s lives than they did in the past.
+Obesity in children is caused by many things, some of which you can change and others that may be more difficult.
+For example, there is a greater choice of processed food available in our shops and food outlets, which can contain lots of fat and sugar.
+Computers and television play a bigger part in many people’s lives than they did in the past so we are less active.
 However, you can make a difference to the food your child eats every day and how active they are.
+See our Related information to find out more about healthy eating and exercise.

-Never put your child on a weight-loss diet without getting advice, as this can affect his or her growth.
+Never put your child on a weight-loss diet without getting advice, as this can affect their growth.
 Talk to your GP or a dietitian if you have any concerns about your child's weight.

 Are there any medical conditions that can cause childhood obesity?

-Yes, there are certain medical conditions that can cause obesity, but these are rare.
+Certain medical conditions can cause obesity, but these are rare.

-There are certain medical conditions that can cause obesity in children, but these aren't very common.
-Most children become overweight or obese because they eat and drink more energy (calories) than they need or are not active enough.
+There are some medical conditions that can cause obesity in children, but these aren't very common.
+They include the following.

 - Genetic conditions such as Prader-Willi, Cohen and Bardet-Biedl syndromes.